davidryan59/ji-rcn/README.md

 For RCN it is necessary to specify an algorithm which maps any prime `p` to its prime comma `n/m`.
 For example, primes `5` and `7` are usually given commas `80/81` and `63/64` respectively.
 Algorithms tend to vary for higher primes.
 Three algorithms which are currently available are `"DR"`, `"SAG"`, and `"KG2"`; all three algorithms are described in the paper above.

-The purpose of the `ji-rcn` npm package is to help convert between rational numbers and their RCN representations under each algorithm.
+The purpose of the `ji-rcn` npm package is to help convert between:
+- An interval expressed as a single rational number
+- Start and end points of the interval expressed as:
+  - Notations from the RCN scheme
+  - Frequencies in Hz

 Currently the API contains two items: a class `JInterval` which automates all the RCN calculations, and a function `getComma` which provides direct access to the calculation of prime commas for each prime and algorithm.

 There is a full test suite using Mocha (`mocha`) for testing and Istanbul (`nyc`) for coverage.
 Currently all tests pass and coverage is 100%.

 ## Install